 (c) Legislative members of the Board shall be entitled to per diem compensation and reimbursement for expenses in accordance with 2 V.S.A. § 23.
 Members of the Board who are not otherwise compensated by their employer shall be entitled to per diem compensation and reimbursement for expenses in the same manner as board members are compensated under 32 V.S.A. § 1010.
 All compensation and reimbursement shall be paid from the legislative appropriation.

-(d) The Judicial Nominating Board shall adopt rules under 3 V.S.A. chapter 25 which shall establish criteria and standards for the nomination of candidates for Justices of the Supreme Court, Superior judges, magistrates, and the Chair and members of the Public Utility Commission based on the attributes identified in subsection 602(d) of this title.
+(d) The Judicial Nominating Board shall adopt rules under 3 V.S.A. chapter 25 that shall establish criteria and standards for the nomination of candidates for Justices of the Supreme Court, Superior judges, magistrates, and the Chair and members of the Public Utility Commission based on the attributes identified in subsection 602(d) of this title.
 The application form shall not be included in the rules and may be developed and periodically revised at the discretion of the Board.

 (e) A quorum of the Board shall consist of eight members.

 (f) The Board is authorized to use the staff and services of appropriate State agencies and departments as necessary to conduct investigations of applicants.
 The Office of Legislative Counsel shall assist the Board for the purpose of rulemaking.

 (g) Except as provided in subsection (h) of this section, proceedings of the Board, including the names of candidates considered by the Board and information about any candidate submitted by the Court Administrator or by any other source, shall be confidential.